Norman (horse): 1908: three-year-old season

 On 6 May 1908 Norman started a 25/1 outsider against sixteen opponents for the 100th running of the 2000 Guineas over the Rowley Mile at Newmarket.
 Ridden by Otto Madden he upset the odds as he took the lead in the last quarter mile and drew away to win "easily" by three lengths clear of Sir Archibald with White Eagle three quarters of a length back in third.
 The result of the race saw Norman promoted to the position of favourite for the Epsom Derby.

 In the Derby over one and a half miles at Epsom Racecourse on 3 June Norman started the 11/2 favourite and was againpartneed by Madden.
 He was in second place at half way but then faded out of contention and finished fifteenth of the eighteen runners behind the 100/1 outsider Signorinetta.
 In September he was fancied to run well in the St Leger but made no impact as he came home last of the ten runners behind Your Majesty.
 In October, the colt returned to winning form when he took the Newmarket St Leger over one and three-quarter miles.

 Later career

 Norman remained in training for at least two more years but failed to win any more major races.
 In March 1910 he finished third behind Cinderella and Forerunerr in the Lincolnshire Handicap.
 Later that month he a second when favourite for the Newark Plate at Nottingham Racecourse.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Norman a "poor" winner of the 2000 Guineas.

 Stud record

 After his retirement from racing Norman was exported to become a breeding stallion at the Abony Stud in Hungary.
 He had no success as a sire of winners.

 Pedigree

+Norman is inbred 4S x 6S x 5D to the mare Pocahontas, meaning that she appears fourth generation and sixth generation (via Doncaster) on the sire side of his pedigree, and fifth generation (via Stockwell) on the dam side of his pedigree.

+Norman is inbred 5S x 4D to the stallion Stockwell, meaning that he appears fifth generation (via Doncaster) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.